ubwzwd/Black-and-white-anime-image-colorization/README.md

 * ![1](/README_utils/3.png)
 * ![1](/README_utils/4.png)
 * ![1](/README_utils/5.png)

+From left to right, they are the gray-scale images, inference and the original images.

 * PS: The pre-trained module is only trained with about 1k images and 6k epochs due to lack of computation and break down of our graphic cards.
 So the result may not be good enough.
 We strongly encourage you to train it with more images and epochs.